 I was at a conference in San Antonio last year where a woman gave a talk that came off like bragging and name-dropping.
 She used a corporate slide deck formatted with a large company logo.
 Her presentation was glossy.
 It was a sales pitch.

 Build for the Attention Dip

 The woman who followed her spoke about a captivating idea with great potential for everyone.
 She opened in an interesting way, she shared some stories, included just enough compelling data, and pulled the idea through it all like a drawstring.
 She tied it up succinctly.
-She was genuine–and funny.
+The presenter was genuine–and funny.
 This speaker knew the timeless wisdom behind building a memorable presentation.

 When you stand to begin your presentation, the attention in the room is high—Perhaps as high as it ever will be.
 Typically, people open a conversation in a lackluster, low-energy way: “I’m very excited to be with you this evening and I’d like to thank blah, blah, blah.
 Our (company) is the premier blah, blah, blah.”